 * How many sessions per year does my health insurance cover?

-* What is the amount covered per therapy session and what am I responsible for?
+* What is covered by my plan and what am I responsible for?

 *If you are unsure and need assistance understanding your insurance benefits, we can help you find out what benefits you are entitled to.